chef/chef-web-docs/chef_master/source/resource_yum_package.rst

 ``:upgrade``
    Install a package and/or ensure that a package is the latest version.
 This action will ignore the ``version`` attribute.

+``:nothing``
+   .. tag resources_common_actions_nothing

+   This resource block does not act unless notified by another resource to take action.
+Once notified, this resource block either runs immediately or is queued up to run at the end of a Chef Infra Client run.

+   .. end_tag

 Properties
 =====================================================